 Energy sources were identified according to the global infrastructure and operational systems.
-Natural gas, purchased electricity, process derived fuels, and purchased steam accounted for more than 90% of our global energy consumption in 2017.
+Natural gas, purchased electricity, process derived fuels, and purchased steam accounted for more than 90% of our global energy consumption in 2018.
 These are the main energy sources we use to heat and cool our buildings, to generate hot water and steam; and for refrigeration, process operations and cleaning.
 Data is collected globally via an internet based system for capturing and calculating GHG emissions.
 Uncertainty could be due to human error, unit conversions, and estimation methodology.
-Our Scope 1, 2 and 3 data have been externally verified by the ERM CVS.
+Our Scope 1, 2 and 3 (Categories 3 and 6) data have been externally verified by the ERM CVS.
 Our Scope 3, Fuel- and energy-related activities (not included in Scopes 1 or 2) were calculated based on 100% primary data.
 The quantity of energy consumed for each energy type, such as electricity or natural gas, is used as activity data to calculate emissions.
 Consumption by fuel type is multiplied by emission factors for each of the three activities included in this category.
 Emission factors for upstream emissions of purchased fuels are based on life-cycle analysis software.
-Emission factors for upstream emissions of purchased electricity are based on life-cycle analysis software for the US, and on UK Defra 2013 Guidelines for other countries.
-Emission factors for T&D losses are based on EPA's eGRID database for the US, and on UK Defra 2013 Guidelines for other countries.
-GWPs are IPCC Second Assessment Report (SAR - 100 year).
+Emission factors for upstream emissions of purchased electricity are based on life-cycle analysis software for the US, and on UK Defra 2015 Guidelines for other countries.
+Emission factors for T&D losses are based on EPA's eGRID database for the US, and on UK Defra 2015 Guidelines for other countries.
+GWPs are IPCC Fifth Assessment Report (AR5 - 100 year).
 Going forward we will be evaluating data collection methods for other categories of Scope 3 emissions.
 For emissions from purchased goods and services and capital goods, corporate-wide global expense data was obtained from finance.
-The spend was mapped to corresponding industry sectors and then multiplied by cradle-to-gate emission factors by sector from UK Defra's "2012 Guidelines to Defra / DECC's GHG Conversion Factors for Company Reporting", Annex 13.
-Upstream transportation and distribution includes emissions associated with inbound shipments to our facilities, shipments between our facilities, and outbound shipments from our facilities that we pay for.
-Emissions generated by waste was calculated from the landfilling of hazardous waste generated from IFF's total global production.
-It is assumed that 20% of the waste in landfilled, while the other 80% is incinerated.
+The spend was mapped to corresponding industry sectors and then multiplied by cradle-to-gate emission factors by sector from UK Defra's "2012 Guidelines to Defra / DECC's GHG Conversion Factors for Company Reporting", Annex 13, Upstream transportation and distribution includes emissions associated with inbound shipments to our facilities, shipments between our facilities, and outbound shipments from our facilities that we pay for.
+For waste emissions, total weight of hazardous and non-hazardous waste generated from IFF's total global production are used as activity data for this calculation.
+Waste is categorized by type of material and diversion method, including recycling, composting, incineration, and landfilling.
+The waste-type-specific method, described in "Technical Guidance for Calculating Scope 3 Emissions," is then applied using factors from EPA's WARM model.
 For emissions from business travel, travel data is provided by our travel agency and includes global air and rail travel by cabin class and distance threshold for each trip.
-All scope 3 emissions were calculated based on 100% primary data.
+All these scope 3 emissions were calculated based on 100% primary data.
+Remaining relevant categories were estimated using the Quantis Scope 3 screening tool and other internal methods